J. Satyanarayana: Electronics and Information Technology Secretary

-J. Satyanarayana was appointed as the Union Communications and Information Technology Secretary by the Appointments Committee of the Cabinet (ACC), he assumed office on 14 March 2012, and demitted it and simultaneously superannuated from service on 31 April 2014.
+J. Satyanarayana was appointed as the Union Communications and Information Technology Secretary by the Appointments Committee of the Cabinet (ACC), he assumed office on 14 March 2012, demitted it and simultaneously superannuated from service on 31 April 2014.

 Post-retirement

 Adviser to Government of Andhra Pradesh

 Post-retirement, J. Satyanarayana was appointed as the Adviser to the Government of Andhra Pradesh for e-Governance, Electronics and Information Technology, with the status of a Cabinet Minister.
 He tendered his resignation to the Chief Secretary of Andhra Pradesh on 3 September 2016.

 Chairman of UIDAI

-J. Satyanarayana was appointed as the Chairman of Unique Identification Authority of India (UIDAI) by the Appointments Committee of the Cabinet (ACC), He assumed the office of Chairman on 8 September 2016.
+J. Satyanarayana was appointed as the chairman of Unique Identification Authority of India (UIDAI) by the Appointments Committee of the Cabinet (ACC), He assumed the office of Chairman on 8 September 2016 and served the office till 15 April 2019.